-Representatives of EY will be present at the annual meeting and will have the opportunity to make a statement and respond to questions.
-Representatives of Withum are not expected to attend the annual meeting.
+EY representatives will be present at the annual meeting and will have the opportunity to make a statement and respond to questions.

 Audit Fees & Approval Process

 The Audit Committee pre-approves all audit and non-audit services to be performed by the independent auditors in compliance with the Sarbanes-Oxley Act and the SEC rules regarding auditor independence.
 These services may include audit services, audit-related services, tax services and all other services.
 Proposed services may either be pre-approved without consideration of specific case-by-case services by the Audit Committee or require the specific pre-approval of the Audit Committee.
 Unless a type of service has received general pre-approval, it will require specific pre-approval if it is to be provided by EY.
 Any proposed services exceeding pre-approved cost levels or budgeted amounts will also require specific pre-approval.